Want to get on ODSP but don't know how?

 .
 Counting Time

-Standard legal service counting rules provide that when "counting time":- the first day does not count, but the last day does;
+• the first day does not count, but the last day does;

-- weekend days and holidays do not count.
+• weekend days and holidays do not count.

 For example, a "Notice" mailed (ie. post-marked) on Wednesday the 29th of August does not count that first day, the Wednesday - but counts the Thursday and Friday (two days so far).
 Saturday and Sunday do not count as they are holidays, and it turns out that in this case the Monday (03 September) is Labour Day - also a holiday.
-The next day, Tuesday 04 September is the "third day following the day of mailing" and service is "effective" that day.
+The next day, Tuesday 04 September is the "third day following the day of mailing" and service is "made" that day.

 Small Claims Court (Ontario): Ch.6: Service